aabudu16/QuickGrub/README.md

 ## CategoryViewController

-- choose what categories of food you would like to search (1 or more), or search by category name.
+- Choose what categories of food you would like to search (1 or more), or search by category name.
-- click on home button to return to welcome page.
+- Click on home button to return to welcome page.
-- click on rest button to unselect categories.
+- Click on rest button to unselect categories.

 ## FoodImagesViewController